DoctorMcKay/node-steam-totp/README.md

 The offset is how many seconds we are **behind** Steam.
 Therefore, **add** this number to our local time to get Steam time.

 You can pass this value to `time()` or to `getAuthCode()` as-is with no math involved.

+## getDeviceID(steamID)
+- `steamID` - Your SteamID as a string or an object (such as a `SteamID` object) which has a `toString()` method that returns the SteamID as a 64-bit integer string.

+**v1.3.0 or later is required to use this function**

+Returns a standardized device ID in the same format as Android device IDs from Valve's official mobile app.
+Steam will likely soon stop allowing you to send a different device ID each time you load the page, instead requiring you to consistently use the same device ID.
+If you use this function's algorithm everywhere you use a confirmation device ID, then your experience should be fine.

+The algorithm used is:

+1. Convert the SteamID to a string
+2. SHA-1 hash it and encode the resulting hash as a lowercase hex value
+3. Truncate the hash to 32 characters
+4. Insert dashes such that the resulting value has 5 groups of hexadecimal values containing 8, 4, 4, 4, and 12 characters, respectively
+5. Prepend "android:" to the resulting value